Aj066/linux-handbook/README.md

 - **Level 2 — Intermediate:** Daily DevOps operations
 - **Level 3 — Advanced:** Production-ready systems

-Each level is detailed in the `/roadmap` folder.
+Each level is detailed in the `/roadmap` folder

 ---